• English

 Context and objectives

-• Reducing the input of plastic waste from other significant point sources.
+• Reducing plastic waste from key sources.

-• Building relevant capacities in the partner countries.
+• Building capacities in partner countries.

 Location